-This oldest winegrowing area (GI) of Australia is located 150 kilometers north of Sydney in the state of New South Wales.
-It is divided into the two areas Lower Hunter Valley and Upper Hunter Valley , which are collectively referred to as Hunter .
-There are subregions Allandale, Belford, Broke Fordwich, Mount View, Pokolbin and Rothbury.
-The larger Lower Hunter Valley is considered a "true" Hunter Valley.
-Here already around 1820 by William Kelman (1800-1863) and George Wyndham (1801-1870) vines were planted for the first time.
-The "father of Australian viticulture" James Busby (1802-1871) founded here in 1825 the farm Kirkton.
-Only 130 years later, the Upper Hunter Valley was developed for viticulture.
-The vineyards cover about 4,000 hectares of vineyards.
-They are with the white wine varieties Chardonnay.
+This oldest wine growing area (GI) from Australia is located 150 kilometers north of Sydney in the state of New South Wales.
+It is divided into two areas, Lower Hunter Valley and Upper Hunter Valley , collectively referred to as the Hunter .
+There are the subareas Allandale, Belford, Broke Fordwich, Mount View, Pokolbin and Rothbury.
+The larger Lower Hunter Valley is considered a “real” Hunter Valley.
+Vines were planted here for the first time around 1820 by William Kelman (1800-1863) and George Wyndham (1801-1870).
+The "father of Australian viticulture" James Busby (1802-1871) founded the farm Kirkton here in 1825.
+It was not until 130 years later that the Upper Hunter Valley was opened up for viticulture.
+The vineyards cover around 4,000 hectares of vineyards.
+You are with the white wines Chardonnay.
 Sémillon.
 Riesling.
-Sauvignon Blanc and Verdelho, as well as with the red wines Cabernet Sauvignon.
+Sauvignon Blanc and Verdelho, as well as with the red wine varieties Cabernet Sauvignon.
 Merlot.
 Pinot Noir and Shiraz ( Syrah ) planted.

-The hot climate with high humidity, as well as rainfall often at the wrong time as the vintage is not suitable due to the soil actually not optimal for viticulture.
-Despite these adverse circumstances, the area has become famous for its aging semen from Sémillon, formerly known as "Hunter Riesling".
-Likewise excellent white wines from Chardonnay and red wines from Shiraz are pressed.
+The hot climate with high humidity, as well as precipitation often at the wrong time, such as the grape harvest, is actually not ideal for viticulture due to the soil.
+Despite these adverse circumstances, the area has become particularly famous for its aging white wines from Sémillon, which were formerly known as "Hunter Riesling".
+Excellent white wines from Chardonnay and red wines from Shiraz are also produced.
 Well-known producers are Allandale, Arrowfield Wines, Brokenwood, Château Pato, Evans family, Hungerford Hill Vineyards, Lake's Folly, Lindeman's.
-McWilliams (Mount Pleasant), Margan Family, Peterson's, Reynolds Yarraman Estate, Rosemount Estate.
+McWilliams (Mount Pleasant), Margan Family, Petersons, Reynolds Yarraman Estate, Rosemount Estate.
 Rothbury Estate, Tulloch, Tyrrell's Wines and Wyndham Estate.